 This section describes the partitioning algorithm for breaking up the MST into a set of contiguous clusters.
-Using the MST, we transform the regionalisation problem into a tree partitioning problem.
-To make a partition of n objects in k regions, it is necessary to remove k-l edges from the MST.
-Each resulting cluster will be a tree, with all vertices connected and no circuits (cf. Section 3.2).
-To make a partition of n objects in k trees, we use a tree hierarchical division trategy.
+Using the MST, we transform the regionalization problem into a tree partitioning problem.
+To make a partition of n objects in k regions, it is necessary to remove k - 1 edges from the MST.
+Each resulting cluster will be a tree, with all vertices connected and no circuits (cf. section 3.2).
+To make a partition of n objects in k trees, we use a hierarchical division strategy.
 Initially, all objects belong to a single tree.
-As we remove edges from the original MST, a tree tree tree appears, and each tree in this set has a univocal correspondence with a region.
+As we remove edges from the original MST, a set of disconnected trees appears, and each tree in this set has a univocal correspondence with a region.
 At each iteration, one of the trees is split into two by cutting out an edge, until we reach the number of clusters previously stipulated.